TERAI OUTFIT LEADER SHSOT DEAD

 DEATH BY A THOUSAND CUTS

 Kathmandu, 23 Sept.: The recent troubles of two journalists have put the spotlight on the new pains gripping the profession.
 Not that the tribe ever really had it easy in Nepal.
 Under the Ranas, the only place where the dissemination of news and views stood a chance was in exile.
-The dawn of democracy promised to bring a new morning for the fourth estate.
-Publications competed with politicians to capture the public domain.
-Newspapers became instruments to attain power as well as places to settle scores after the fall.

 With the rise of the Panchayat system, the press and the parties fell together.
 But a new breed of scribes came up.
 The joie de vivre of the private-sector papers compensated for the staidness of the government press.
 Many editors masqueraded as critics of the partyless system, while the real crusaders were hurting.